Daily Discipline #192

 In your translation of the Bible, you might read the word imperishable or incorruptible.
 This means that God’s seed (or his word) can’t be spoiled by anything that Satan would use to destroy it.
-If it gets planted in the good soil of your heart then it will produce a good harvest.
+If it gets planted in the good soil of our hearts then it will produce a good harvest.
 God’s seed has eternal life and power within it.

 13. Now faith for healing (or victory in anything) will come in the same way.
-You can wait for the word to just “fall on you” on Sunday morning and maybe take root, or you can get up each day and dig for the truth yourself.
+We can wait for the word to just “fall on us” on Sunday morning and maybe take root, or we can get up each day and dig for the truth ourself.
 Either way, what is the way that we get faith for anything God promises?

 TRADITIONS THAT DESTROY THE WORD

 There is one great danger for us to be aware of when we take in teaching about God’s word.
 To receive the whole of God’s truth we must be like children.
 And what are children like?
 They are humble, dependent, and trusting.
 Children know that they don’t know everything and are quick to learn.
 They are dependent on their parents for all the basics in life.
 Then they believe that their parents will tell them the truth and do what they say they will do.
-The Holy Spirit is your indwelling tutor who will lead you into all truth.
-You must learn to depend on Him to teach you and confirm what you hear others teach you.
+The Holy Spirit is your indwelling tutor who will lead us into all truth.
+We must learn to depend on Him to teach us and confirm what we hear others teach us.

 When it comes to God’s promise of healing, instead of taking God at his word, the church has developed some “traditions” that are keeping us from receiving the healing God offers us.
 These traditions have nullified God’s word on healing and have kept many from taking hold of what is their legal right.
 One of the most common traditions today is that God certainly can heal but it’s not necessarily his will to heal everyone.
-This is opposite thinking to what is presented in scriptures and I’d like to show you that now.
+From my studies of the Word I believe this is opposite thinking to what is presented in the scriptures and I’d like to show why I think that.

 15. In this situation a man had brought his son to the disciples for healing, but…….what happened?